AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

   * Local Optima -> The best solution for anyting related to the current game session.

   * Global Optima -> The best solution for all game sessions.

+* What's Your Goal?

+ * Reward Maximization -> Use "measurement of fun" metric as rewards and combine it with reinforcement learning.

+ * Predictive -> Use regression and classification models.

+ * Best Middle Values -> Use clustering models.